algorithm-archivists/algorithm-archive/contents/affine_transformations/affine_transformations.md

 # Affine Transformations

-Affine transformations are a class of vector operations that encompass rotation, scaling, translation, shearing, and several similar transformations regularly used in a number of areas in mathematics and computer graphics.
+Affine transformations are a class of mathematical operations that encompass rotation, scaling, translation, shearing, and several similar transformations that are regularly used for various applications in mathematics and computer graphics.
-To start, I would like to discuss the basics of transformation matrices and linear transformations before moving on to the guarantees of affine transforms and then discussing a common strategy for implementing affine transformations in code: the augmented transformation matrix.
+To start, we will draw a distinct (yet thin) line between affine and linear transformations before discussing the augmented matrix formalism typically used in practice.

 ## A quick intro to affine (and linear) transforms

-Transformation matrices are simply ways to transform a provided vector into another one.
-At first glance, this is not a particularly interesting concept; however, many different algorithms rely on understanding how they work.

-So let us start with a provided point $$(x,y)$$ on a two-dimensional plane.
+Let us start with a provided point $$(x,y)$$ on a two-dimensional plane.
-If we treat this point as a $$1 \times 2$$ vector, then we can transform it into another $$1 \times 2$$ vector by multiplying it with a $$2 \times 2$$ transformation matrix.
+If we treat this point as a $$1 \times 2$$ vector, we can transform it into another $$1 \times 2$$ vector by multiplying it with a $$2 \times 2$$ transformation matrix.
-Similarly, a three-dimensional point would need a $$3 \times 3 $$ sized transformation matrix.
+Similarly, a three-dimensional point could be seen as a $$1\times 3$$ vector and would need a $$3 \times 3 $$ transformation matrix.
-These types of transformations are known as linear transformation and are often notated as,
+These types of operations are known as linear transformations and are often notated as,

 $$
 \mathbf{v} = \mathbf{A}\mathbf{v}_0.
 $$

-Here, $$\mathbf{A}$$ is an $$n\times n$$ transformation matrix, where $$n$$ is the length of the input and output location vector, $$\mathbf{v_0}$$ and $$\mathbf{v}$$, respectively.
+Here, $$\mathbf{A}$$ is an $$n\times n$$ transformation matrix, where $$n$$ is the length of the input and output vectors, $$\mathbf{v_0}$$ and $$\mathbf{v}$$, respectively.
+Though these transformations are powerful, they are all centered about the origin.
-Affine transformations are allow us to also translate our initial points such that
+Affine transformations extend linear transformations beyond this limitation and allow us to also translate our initial vector locations such that

 $$
 \textbf{v} = \mathbf{A}\mathbf{v}_0 + \ell.